72 Hours in Paris: An Art & Food Itinerary

 Check in at Hôtel National Des Arts et Métiers

 The guest rooms are very well designed with a crisp clean aesthetic and trendy details, making the small city-style hotel rooms feel inviting and intimate.
-Go ahead and splurge for a room with an outdoor balcony so you can sip on your coffee as you take in vistas of the pretty square and the beautiful church across the way.
+Go ahead and splurge for a room with an outdoor balcony so you can sip on your coffee as you take in vistas of the pretty square and the beautiful Saint-Nicholas-des-Champs across the way.

 Grab a croissant